markomlikota/markomlikota.github.io/page_researchShowAbstracts.markdown

 </div>
 [[WP arXiv]][JMP-arXiv]  <a href="{% link P009_YTvideo_NBERSI.markdown %}">[Video NBER SI 2023]</a>
 <abstr>
     Many environments in economics feature a cross-section of units linked by bilateral ties.
-I develop a framework for studying dynamics of cross-sectional variables exploiting this network structure.
-It is a vector autoregression in which innovations transmit cross-sectionally only via bilateral links and which can accommodate rich patterns of how network effects of higher order accumulate over time.
-The model can be used to estimate dynamic network effects, with the network given or inferred from dynamic cross-correlations in the data.
-It also offers a dimensionality-reduction technique for modeling (cross-sectional) processes, owing to networks' ability to summarize complex relations among units by relatively few non-zero bilateral links.
-In a first application, I estimate how sectoral productivity shocks transmit along supply chain linkages and affect dynamics of sectoral prices in the US economy.
-The analysis suggests that network positions can rationalize not only the strength of a sector's impact on aggregates, but also its timing.
-In a second application, I model industrial production growth across 44 countries by assuming global business cycles are driven by bilateral links which I estimate.
-This reduces out-of-sample mean squared errors by up to 23% relative to a principal components factor model.
+  I develop an econometric framework that rationalizes the dynamics of cross-sectional variables as the innovation transmission along fixed bilateral links and that can accommodate rich patterns of how network eﬀects of higher order accumulate over time.
+The proposed Network-VAR (NVAR) can be used to estimate dynamic network eﬀects, with the network given or inferred from dynamic cross-correlations in the data.
+In the latter case, it also oﬀers a dimensionality-reduction technique for modeling high-dimensional (cross-sectional) processes, owing to networks’ ability to summarize complex relations among variables (units) by relatively few bilateral links.
+In a first application, I show that the NVAR approximates the process of sectoral output in an RBC economy with lagged input-output conversion.
+In turn, I quantify the extent to which business cycles are due to the lagged transmission of productivity shocks along supply chains as opposed to exogenous persistence in idiosyncratic and aggregate productivity shocks.
+  In a second application, I forecast macroeconomic aggregates across OECD countries by assuming and estimating a network that underlies the dynamics.
+In line with an equivalence result I provide, this reduces out-of-sample mean squared errors relative to a dynamic factor model, with reductions ranging from -12% for quarterly real GDP growth to -68% for CPI inflation.
 </abstr>